zekome/blog/how-to-start-with-microservices/index.md

 The blog subsystem already existed as separate web application.
 That’s why we have now the designated renderer and a separate web application coexisting in the middleware layer.
 It’s just a temporary tail of migration process.

 The next step is to export interfaces for blog services from microservices layer.
 It will be an actual implementation of the microservices layer.

-There is yet another microservice in queue.
-It will be responsible for collecting latest videos automatically from Vimeo private albums.
-It will enable kind of publishing pipeline for our [whiteboard webpage](https://zeko.me/whiteboard/).
-You upload a new video to Vimeo and it’s already there on the whiteboard.

-I guess we are already on the continuous delivery path here, but still building the tracks for the train to come.
+We are still building the tracks for the train to come.